 “The HANA platform and S/4HANA have been growth engines for SAP over the last few years but improving customer experience is now firmly on the top of the boardroom agenda.”

 S/4HANA has not been a growth engine as it has had few implementations.
-What are 8900 purchases have resulted in only 1500 attempted implementations.
+What are 8900 purchases that have resulted in only 1500 attempted implementations?

-HANA has been a better story, but HANA is no longer growing, and companies that have HANA, unless they only use HANA to support BW, are generally not having good experiences with HANA.
-Furthermore many HANA purchases have been based upon either exaggerated claims, or have been purchased to satisfy indirect access claims.
+HANA has been a better story, but HANA is no longer growing or not related to other databases.
+Unless they only use HANA to support BW, companies that have HANA are generally not having good experiences with HANA.
+Furthermore, many HANA purchases have been based upon either exaggerated claims or have been purchased to satisfy indirect access claims.
 This is the nature of the part of the Teradata lawsuit against SAP.

 Hmm……could there be a reason that Bluefin Solutions is not bringing up these topics?
-Let us see, I wonder if it is a good idea to get information about SAP from consulting companies that are trying to sell SAP consulting services to implement SAP?
+Let us see; I wonder if it is a good idea to get information about SAP from consulting companies trying to sell SAP consulting services to implement SAP?